MicrosoftDocs/msteams-docs/msteams-platform/concepts/extensibility-points.md

 [Personal apps](../concepts/design/personal-apps.md) focus on interactions with a single user.
 The experience in this context is unique to each user.

-Here's how Teams capabilities are commonly used in personal contexts:
+Check how Teams capabilities are commonly used in personal contexts:

 * [**Bots**](~/bots/what-are-bots.md) have one-on-one conversations with a user.
 Bots that require multi-turn conversations or provide notifications relevant only to a specific user are best suited in personal apps.